 Special Events Impacting Delaware's Roadways

 Planned special events include sporting events, concerts, festivals and conventions occurring at permanent multi-use venues.
 They also include less frequent public events such as parades, fireworks displays, bicycle races, sporting games, motorcycle rallies, seasonal festivals and block parties which may occur at temporary venues.
 These types of events can have direct and indirect impacts on the transportation system.
-Events that have direct impacts to the transportation system are those that require full roadway or lane closures to accommodate the needs of the event.
-Events having indirect impacts to the transportation system or those types of events that attract large crowds which could affect normal traffic flow on Delaware's roadways.
+Events that have direct impacts to the transportation system are those which require full roadway or lane closures to accommodate the needs of the event.
+Events having indirect impacts to the transportation system or those types of events which attract large crowds and are likely to affect normal traffic flow on Delaware's roadways.

-The Delaware Department of Transportation (DelDOT) requires the organizer of a special event that impacts the transportation system to get approval from the Department to hold such events and to review any temporary traffic control that is necessary for the event to occur.
-Event organizers are required to fill out DelDOT's Special Event Permit Application and submit the completed application to the Special Events Manager in the Traffic Safety Section.
+The Delaware Department of Transportation (DelDOT) requires the organizer of a special event that impacts the transportation system to get approval from the Department to hold such events and to review any temporary traffic control which is necessary for the event to occur.
+Event organizers are required to fill out DelDOT's Special Event Permit Application and submit the completed application to the Special Events Coordinator in the Traffic Safety Section.
 This form can be simply emailed by clicking the appropriate button at the top of the application.
-The Department's Special Events Manager will review the application and the location of the event and determine if additional traffic control measures or other requirements are needed to safely conduct the event and to minimize the impacts to the transportation system.
-If additional information is needed, the Special Events Manager will coordinate that information with the event organizer.
-Once all requirements are satisfied, an approved copy of the Special Event Permit Application will be provided to the event organizer.
-An approved copy will be held by the Traffic Safety Section.
+The Department's Special Events Coordinator will review the application and the location of the event and determine if additional traffic control measures or other requirements are needed to safely conduct the event, and to minimize the impacts to the transportation system.
+If additional information is needed, the Special Events Coordinator will coordinate that information with the event organizer.
+Once all requirements are satisfied, an approved copy of the Special Event Permit Application will be provided to the event organizer as well as the municipality in which the event originates, if applicable, and any law enforcement agencies involved with the event.
+An approved copy will also be held by the Traffic Safety Section.

 DelDOT reserves the right to revoke this permit at any time if the special event creates major traffic problems or the safety of the event participants and/or the traveling public is compromised.
 If this permit is revoked by DelDOT during the event, the event activities shall cease immediately.